SciPhi-AI/R2R/README.md

 ## Synthetic Queries Example

-[`synthetic_query_pipeline.py`](r2r/examples/servers/synthetic_query_pipeline.py): Execute this script to start a backend server equipped with an advanced pipeline.
+[`Synthetic Query Pipeline`](r2r/examples/servers/synthetic_query_pipeline.py): Execute this script to start a backend server equipped with more advanced synthetic query pipeline.
 This pipeline is designed to create synthetic queries, enhancing the RAG system's learning and performance.

    ```bash
    # launch the server
    python -m r2r.examples.servers.synthetic_query_pipeline
    ```

-[`run_synthetic_query_client.py`](r2r/examples/clients/run_synthetic_query_client.py): Use this client script after the synthetic query pipeline is running.
+[`Synthetic Query Client`](r2r/examples/clients/run_synthetic_query_client.py): Use this client script after the synthetic query pipeline is running.
 It's tailored for use with the synthetic query pipeline, demonstrating the improved features of the RAG system.

    ```bash
    # run the client